 For the salad

 - Put the drained and rinsed beans in a large salad bowl.
-Add the cucumber, onion and parsley and stir to combine.
+Add the chopped cucumber, onion and parsley.

 For the dressing

 - There are 2 ways to make the dressing.
-You can simply whisk all of the ingredients together, or put them in a jar and give them a good shake.
-If you omit the oil you might need to add a touch of water to make up for the lost volume.Or, if you want a creamier dressing and don't mind a much sharper lemon flavour then you can use the whole lemon rather than just the juice.
+You can simply whisk all of the dressing ingredients together, or put them in a jar and give them a good shake.
+Note that if you omit the oil you will need to add a touch of water instead.
+If you want a creamier dressing and don't mind a much sharper lemon flavour then you can use the whole lemon rather than just the juice.
 Cut the peel from it with a sharp knife.
 I cut each end off first then you can stand it on a board and easily cut down and around.
-Add the whole lemon with the other ingredients to a blender and blitz until smooth.
-Then add enough water to thin it to the consistency you like.
-You might want to add a touch more sugar or maple syrup too.You will end up with more dressing than you need by doing this but you can store leftovers in the fridge for another day.
+Cut it in half and remove any seeds you can see, then add the whole lemon with the other dressing ingredients to a blender and blitz until smooth.
+Add enough water to thin it to the consistency you like.
+You might want to add a touch more sugar or maple syrup too.You will end up with more dressing than you need by making it this way but you can store leftovers in the fridge for 4 to 5 days.